 The neighborhood of Northwest Carmel is home to beautiful residences that enjoy the prestige and storybook charms of Carmel-by-the-Sea.
 The neighborhood is serene and peaceful with oak lined streets, lush landscaping and is situated within comfortable walking distance from the hustle and bustle of the village and Ocean Avenue.
 Many homes boast ocean views and those in the Sand and Sea enclave have sand dune locations just steps to the beach.

-As of May 16th there are currently 16 homes on the market.
-Most expensive home on the market is a 6 bedroom, 5 full and 3 half bathroom property with 5,145 SqFt on a 11,200 SqFt lot just steps from Carmel Beach and is listed for 8.95 million.
-Least expensive home on the market is a 1 bedroom, 1 bath condominium with 1,020 SqFt with Ocean views from the deck and is listed for 1.149 million.
+As of July 24th there are 7 homes active on the market in this neighborhood.
+They range in price from 7.195 million for a 6 bedroom, 5 full and 3 half bathroom luxury home across the street from Carmel Beach with 5,145 SqFt of living space on a 11,200 SqFt lot to 1.625 million for a 3 bedroom, 2 bathroom, 1,464 SqFt Carmel cottage on a 3,200 SqFt lot.
 Click here to preview all Carmel homes for sale in the Northwest neighborhood.
 For all available Carmel real estate, click here.

 Historical Market Information